Frequently Asked Questions About Commencement Week

 Does health insurance end when I graduate?

 Policies vary in the length of the eligibility period after you are no longer a full‐time student.
 This is a topic you and your parents should discuss ASAP.
 Students enrolled in the College‐sponsored Student Health Insurance Plan are covered until midnight August 14, 2015.
-A continuation policy may be purchased for a period of up to 12 months.
-This must be done within two weeks of termination of the current policy.
 For more information call Gallagher Student Health and Special Risk Insurance, 1-800-457-5599.

 Short-term medical insurance policies bridge the gap between the expiration of current coverage and the enrollment in a future insurance plan.
 This product provides coverage for major illnesses or accidents and may be purchased for a variable term, 30-185 days.
 This option is not available in Massachusetts but may apply to other states.
 A new option for students, who graduate and remain in Massachusetts, may be to enroll in one of the health plans available through Commonwealth Connector.

 To learn about the eligibility requirements, available health insurance plans, cost, and the enrollment process, go and product information and cost, contact: Gallagher Student Health and Special Risk Insurance, 800-457-5599.

 Auxiliary Services ‐ Mail